directus/directus/docs/guides/extensions/interfaces-relational-dropdown.md

 Make sure the `id` is unique between all extensions including ones created by 3rd parties - a good practice is to include a professional prefix.
 You can choose an icon from the library [here](https://fonts.google.com/icons).

 The value of `types` will need to account for the different possibilities of id fields.
-Sometimes this will be an INT or BIGINT when using incremental IDs, or this could be GUID which is stored as a string or uuid.
+Sometimes this will be an INT or BIGINT when using incremental IDs, or this could be GUID which is stored as a `String` or `UUID`.

 `localTypes` is unique to relational fields.
-Some interfaces can have o2m and m2o.
-This interface can only be used for m2o. `group` will allow us to add this interface alongside other relational interfaces.
+Some interfaces can have `o2m` and `m2o`.
+This interface can only be used for `m2o`. `group` will allow us to add this interface alongside other relational interfaces.

 Setting `relational: true` will force Directus to only offer this interface on a relational field.
 Finally, `recommendedDisplays` are a way of pinning one or more displays to the top of the list when the user is setting up the field.